Lullabot/information-security-policy/access/shared_passwords.md

 Users of other password managers probably want to make a few adjustments if they want to continue using their own password manager for their personal accounts:

 - Consider using separate browsers for work and personal.
-- Consider using web-access to lastpass instead of the extension.
+- Consider using web-access to LastPass instead of the extension.
 - May be able to configure LastPass to not ask about saving passwords.

 ### Recommendations for users